But the seed falling on good soil refers to someone who hears the word and understands it.Matthew 13:23

-Jesus goes on to describe how we may react to the word when it’s scattered our way.
+Jesus goes on to describe how we may react to His Word when it’s scattered our way.
 We might let the enemy take it away if we don’t understand it.
-We might let the “Jesus high” wear off before the word can take root.
-We might let the thorns of school, work, relationships, addictions, and other distractions choke out the word.
-Or we might let the word pierce our hearts, take root in us, and allow us to bear fruit for its Sower.
+We might let the “Jesus high” wear off before the Word can take root.
+We might let the thorns of school, work, relationships, addictions, and other distractions choke out the Word.
+Or we might let the Word pierce our hearts, take root in us, and allow us to bear fruit for its Sower.

 Tilling our Soil

 Especially during Lent, we strive to improve the soil of our souls.
 This penitential season of spiritual renewal gives us a valuable opportunity to deepen our relationship with God.
 We unite our sacrifices and sufferings to those of Christ for our own good and to intercede for others.
 “Lent” actually means “spring,” which is appropriate because we prepare for Christ’s Resurrection, which occurs when spring has sprung and nature is teeming with life again.
 However, before this happens, we have to plow, till, and fertilize our own soil until it’s prepared to bear fruit and bring forth the life that only Christ can give.